Vitcatman/react-burger/README.md

 Burger purchase app with registration, personal account page and order feed.
 - The app communicates with backend at all levels, gets user info and ingredients, sends authorization and orders
 - Ingredient selection in the burger constructor works through react-dnd
-- Errors in forms are displayed in case of server-side errors or incorrect data
+- Errors in forms are displayed in case of server-side errors or incorrect data.

 #### Local deployment
 1. Clone the repository